Termite Foggers (or Bombs): Why You Shouldn’t Use Them

 Conclusion

 If you’re looking for a long-term solution, termite foggers and bombs are not the way to go.
 I do not recommend this method of treatment.
-It’s best to call the professionals.
-That way, you’ll be sure that you’ve got rid of all the termites once and for all.
+Instead, use a proven DIY option that actually reaches the termites — a targeted foam like Termidor for hidden infestations, or borate wood treatment for exposed wood.
+If the infestation is widespread, a professional inspection is the right next step.

 Thank you so much for giving everyone an extremely nice chance to read in detail from here.
 It is usually very brilliant plus packed with a great time for me and my office colleagues to search your website nearly 3 times a week to read the latest guides you have.
 And indeed, I’m just actually pleased with the incredible guidelines served by you.
 Certain 3 facts in this post are indeed the most efficient we’ve had.